Hackplayers/evil-winrm/README.md

    ![Donut-Loader](resources/image8.png)

     You can use this [donut-maker] to generate the payload.bin if you don't use Windows.
     This script use a python module written by Marcello Salvati ([byt3bl33d3r]).
-It could be installed with pip:
+It could be installed using pip:

       `pip3 install donut-shellcode`